shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 So if we want AI to 10x what it can do (and what we can do), the easiest way is to build the code in a way that fits the AI's tradeoffs.

-In other words, we need to have definitions that dictate aspects of the code and workflow, that are AI-friendly.
+In other words, we need to have definitions that dictate aspects of the code and workflow, which are AI-friendly.
 These can be very general and very simple (like "use meaningful variable names"), or very use-case specific, like how to use a specific framework in a specific language.